giulianoLacerda/api-plant-identification/README.md

 ### Request

-To perform a classification, make a POST request to the address [http://localhost:9191/v1/segment](http://localhost:9191/v1/segment) passing the following json as an example in the body of the request:
+To perform a segmentation, make a POST request to the address [http://localhost:9191/v1/segment](http://localhost:9191/v1/segment) passing the following json as an example in the body of the request:

 There is a notebbok (/notebooks/RequestAPI.ipynb) with easy requests.